GoraNetwork/gora-dao-smartcontracts/README.md

 - Configurable Algo and BYOT for staking and fees
 - full separation of concerns on staking and fees on both proposals and voting aspects to maintain 100% decentralization and permissionless system
 - Configurable Vesting (future phase)
+- Configurable Staking (Direct and delegated staking contract under one DAO)

 A note on DAO business processes: